 Smart energy innovations, such as smart tariffs and smart charging, could save the UK as much as £40 billion between now and 2050.

-Smart meters also support OVO’s intelligent platform VCharge, which is enabling residential appliances such as electric vehicles, electric heaters and in-home batteries to help balance the grid and reduce energy costs.
+Also, Smart meters support OVO’s intelligent platform VCharge.
+That tech is what enables residential appliances.
+You know like electric vehicles, electric heaters and in-home batteries.
+Therefore, they help balance the grid and cut energy costs.

-Energy and Clean Growth Minister Claire Perry said:
+Also, Energy and Clean Growth Minister Claire Perry also commented the following points.

-More than 11 million meters are already empowering consumers to reap the rewards of a smarter energy system, putting homes and small businesses on the road to a smarter future.
+More than 11 million meters are already empowering consumers.
+So consumerscan now reap the rewards of a smarter energy system.
+This is putting homesand small businesses on the road to a smarter future.

-Smart meters will be the cornerstone of a cleaner, flexible and efficient energy system, saving the country tens of billions of pounds.
+Therefore, and most noteworthy, smart meters will be the cornerstone of a cleaner, flexible and efficient energy system.
+This will save the UK tens of billions of pounds most likely annually,

 New innovative products and tariffs like these will put consumers in the fast lane when it comes to control of their energy use, saving and even making them money when using their electric vehicles.

-These products are just one of the ways smart meters save money.
-They put people in control of their energy use by showing them how much energy they use in pounds and pence via an easy to understand In-Home Display.
-With this information at their fingertips, consumers can easily understand how they can make small changes to the way they use energy in order to use less and save money on their bills – up to £1.2 billion a year by 2030.
+Also, these products are just one of the ways smart meters save money.
+They put people in control of their energy use.
+By showing them how much energy they use in pounds and pence.
+This is all via an easy to understand In-Home Display.
+With this information at their fingertips watch out.
+I mean consumers now can easily understand their bill.
+So once that happens, then they can make small changes.
+That’s to use less and save money on their bills.
+So can you say up to £1.2 billion a year by 2030.

-At OVO’s offices, the minister also met with their smart meter installation engineers, who undergo thorough training ahead of installations.
-When having a smart meter installed all homes and small businesses benefit from a free visual safety check of their gas appliances and electricity supply; and the past 18 months alone, installers have raised 430,000 safety notices for issues not related to smart meters during installation visits as part of the free visual safety check provided.
+More interestingly, at OVO’s offices, the minister also met with their smart meter engineers.
+Cause they are the ones who undergo thorough ree visual safety check.
+So they check their gas appliances and electricity supply.
+As well and the past 18 months alone, installers have raised 430,000 safety notices for issues.
+Now most importantly, they are not related to smart meters during installation visits as part of the free visual safety check provided.

-More than 400,000 meters are being installed by energy suppliers across Great Britain each month.
+More than 400,000 meters installed by energy suppliers across Great Britain each month.
 Consumers can call their supplier and book and appointment to have one installed.

-More than 500,000 households in the South West (figures from Smart Energy GB August 2018) have already had a smart meter installed and those still without one could save a collective £50 million if they had a smart meter installed.
-If every household in Great Britain got a smart meter, we could save enough energy to power every household in Exeter, Plymouth and Swindon for 2 years.
+More than 500,000 households in the South West (figures from Smart Energy GB August 2018) have already had a smart meter installed.
+Therefore, if every household in Great Britain got a smart meter, the UK could save so much energy.
+So much that it would be enough energy to power every household in Exeter, Plymouth and Swindon for 2 years.

-For more information about the benefits smart meters can bring and to dispel myths surrounding them view our explainer ‘Smart meters – the smart choice’
+For more information about the benefits smart meters.
+Also, to dispel the myths surrounding them view explainer ‘Smart meters - the smart choice’